devilAPI/abletonPatcher/README.md

 1. Find your Ableton HWID: Open Ableton, and press "Authorize Ableton offline".
 You will find your HWID.
 2. Right click `quickstart.cmd` and select `Run as Administrator`.
 3. When the script asks you if you want to edit the config file, select `y`.
 4. You will only need to change the top 3 variables.
-Enter your HWID, the Live version and edition.
+Enter your HWID, the Live version and edition and **save the file (Ctrl+S)**
 5. The script will now ask you if you want to run the patcher.
 Select `y`.
 6. Select the installation of Ableton you want to patch
 7. The script will now ask if you want to open the folder, where `Authorize.auz` is located.
 Select `y`